wr0ng/borderlands-tools/README.md

         > Audio tab
           > FX On at Start (first option)

+If you're using a laptop you should probably also go into the Rakarrack menu and tell it not to autoconnect, or it might automatically pick up your computer's microphone.

+    Settings menu
+      > Preferences
+        > JACK
+          > UNCHECK: Auto Connect In
+          > UNCHECK: Auto Connect Out

 I would also recommend turning down the master output a few decibels to prevent clipping.

 ### That's it